-There are generally five reasons why the Registry may contact the applicant's lawyer at the initial stages of the application process during which applications are assessed for compliance with Rule 47, plainly inadmissible cases are promptly rejected, applications are accorded an appropriate degree of priority and examined accordingly:
+There are generally five reasons why the Registry may contact the applicant's lawyer at the initial stages of the application process when new applications are assessed for compliance with Rule 47.
+At this stage plainly inadmissible cases are promptly rejected by a single judge and the remaining applications are accorded an appropriate degree of priority and examined accordingly.
+Competent applications may be immediately communicated to the respondent Government.
+The Registry will write to the applicant's lawyer when:

-- a. if the application form does not comply with Rule 47 and so no application has been lodged successfully.
-The Registry will indicate what information is missing without which the application is incomplete; - b. the Registry will notify the applicant's lawyer if the application is declared inadmissible.
-The letter will state that there is no recourse against that decision and that the file will be destroyed within 12 months; - c.
-The Registry will send a separate letter of registration if the application is not immediately declared inadmissible; - d. the Registry may request information or documents which the Court needs for its examination of the case, - e. the Registry will notify the applicant's lawyer if the application has been communicated to the respondent Government for observations on admissibility and merits.
-The letter will enclose the statement of facts prepared by the Registry and the questions which the Respondent Government have been asked to respond to.
+- a.
+An application does not comply with Rule 47 and so no application has been made.
+The Registry will indicate what information is missing.
+The application process must restart from scratch; - b.
+The application is declared inadmissible.
+The letter will state that there is no recourse against that decision and that the file will be destroyed within 12 months.
+This may be the first acknowledgement which the Registry has made of the application; - c.
+The application is not immediately declared inadmissible, nor immediately communicated to the respondent Government.
+Such cases face a long wait; - d. the Registry needs information or documents for the Court's examination of the case, - e.
+The application has been communicated to the respondent Government for observations on admissibility and merits.
+Where this is an immediate communication of a recently filed application, the Registry will simply send the application to the respondent Government.
+Where communication follows a longer scrutiny of the application by the Court, the letter will enclose a statement of facts prepared by the Registry and questions which the respondent Government have been asked to respond to.
 The applicant's lawyer will be asked to reply to those observations within a time limit of six weeks, once the Government's observations are filed with the Registry.

-In any case applicants' lawyers should always send applications and any other correspondence to the Court by registered post with proof of delivery, because the assessments implicit in the steps summarised above may take time.
+In any case, applicants' lawyers should always send applications and any other correspondence to the Court by registered post with proof of delivery, because the Registry's assessments implicit in the steps summarised above may take time.